-Dr. James Frey is the founder of the Barrow Neurological Institute Stroke Program at St. Joseph’s Hospital and Medical Center.
+James Frey, MD, is the founder of the Stroke Program at Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center in Phoenix.
 Dr. Frey is certified by the American Board of Medical Specialties (Vascular Neurology) and the American Board of Psychiatry and Neurology.
-He is a Fellow of the American Academy of Neurology and the American Heart and Stroke Association.
+He is a fellow of the American Academy of Neurology and the American Heart and Stroke Association.

 Dr. Frey specializes in stroke and cerebrovascular disease.
-He has authored over 50 scientific publications, given over 50 scientific presentations, and has been principal investigator in more than 40 research trials in stroke and Alzheimer’s disease.
+He has authored more than 50 scientific publications, given more than 50 scientific presentations, and has been principal investigator in more than 40 research trials in stroke and Alzheimer’s disease.

-Dr. Frey graduated from Amherst College and received his medical degree from Duke University School of Medicine, where he was a Mary Biddle Duke Tuition scholar and a member of AOA.
-He obtained his neurology training at the University of Chicago and Washington University in St. Louis.
+Dr. Frey graduated from Amherst College in Amherst, Massachusetts, and received his medical degree from Duke University School of Medicine in Durham, North Carolina, where he was a Mary Biddle Duke Tuition scholar and a member of Alpha Omega Alpha (AOA) Medical Honor Society.
+He obtained his neurology training at University of Chicago and Washington University in St. Louis.

 Teaching and mentoring residents and students are Dr. Frey’s passions.
-He has been honored multiple times as the Teacher of the Year for the Barrow Department of Neurology.
+He has been honored multiple times as the Teacher of the Year in the Department of Neurology at Barrow.
 All of the stroke fellows trained by Dr. Frey have become stroke program directors or members of academic stroke programs.

 For more information or to request an appointment, please call (480) 787-2284.